If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

 The Role of Italian Immigrants in Bringing Pizza to America

 The international journey of pizza began in the late 19th and early 20th centuries, largely thanks to Italian immigrants who introduced this unique food to other parts of the world.
-In the United States, Italian immigrants settled in large numbers in cities like New York, Boston, and Chicago, bringing with them their traditions, cultures, and of course, their cuisine.
+In the United States, Italian immigrants settled in large numbers in cities like New York, Boston, and Chicago, bringing their traditions, cultures, and cuisine.

-Among the various dishes they introduced to the American palate, pizza stood out, gradually gaining popularity not just among the Italian-American community but also among the wider American public.
+Pizza stood out among the various dishes they introduced to the American palate, gradually gaining popularity among the Italian-American community and the wider American public.

 Establishment of the First Pizzeria